ppy/osu-web/SETUP.md

 - Run `bin/docker_dev.sh`.
 - Due to the nature of Docker (a container is killed when the command running in it finishes), the Yarn container will be run in watch mode.
 - Do note that the supplied Elasticsearch container uses a high (1+ GB) amount of RAM.
 Ensure that your system (or virtual machine, if running on Windows/macOS) has a necessary amount of memory allocated (at least 2 GB).
 If you can't (or don't want to), you can comment out the relevant elasticsearch lines in `docker-compose.yml`.
-- To run any of the below commands, make sure you are using the docker container: `docker-compose run php`.
+- To run any of the below commands, make sure you are using the docker container: `docker-compose run --rm php`.
-  - To run artisan commands, run using `docker-compose run php artisan`.
+  - To run artisan commands, run using `docker-compose run --rm php artisan`.

 ---
 **Note**